Cubbearde History, Family Crest & Coats of Arms

 Early Origins of the Cubbearde family

 The surname Cubbearde was first found in Norfolk, where Geoffrey Cobet and Roger Cobet were both listed in the Hundredorum Rolls of 1273.

 Important Dates for the Cubbearde family

 This web page shows only a small excerpt of our Cubbearde research.
-Another 153 words (11 lines of text) covering the years 1400 and 1566 are included under the topic Early Cubbearde History in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) covering the years 1400 and 1566 are included under the topic Early Cubbearde History in all our PDF Extended History products and printed products wherever possible.

 Cubbearde Spelling Variations